osakturk/EventStreaming/devcase-streaming-readme-main/README.md

 > Sytac HR and ask for guidance.

 ## Code review/evaluation criteria 🏅 ##

-Your submission will be evaluated by Sytac on the following criteria:

 + Requirements coverage completeness
 + Correctness of the implementation